steimel64/steimel64.github.io/README.md

-# Data science portfolio by Bill Steimel
+# Data Science Portfolio by Bill Steimel

 This portfolio is a compilation of notebooks which I created for data analysis or for exploration of machine learning algorithms.